Belfast–Derry line: Coleraine-Derry/Londonderry

 Leaving Coleraine, the Portrush Line diverges to the right, with services to Derry/Londonderry continuing over a bascule bridge over the River Bann.
-The line continues through to Caslterock, the station opened on 18 July 1853 and was built to a design by the architect Charles Lanyon.
+The line continues through to Castlerock, the station opened on 18 July 1853 and was built to a design by the architect Charles Lanyon.
 It comprised a single-storey red brick on the 'up' platform.
 There is a modern two storey addition to this in a similar style.

 As part of works to upgrade the Coleraine-Derry railway line, the passing loop at Castlerock station was discontinued and replaced with a new loop at Bellarena.
 The station signal box, which was the last full-time mechanical signal box on the NIR network and the last to use block tokens, was subsequently closed on 2 November 2016.
 The down platform, despite receiving a complete refurbishment two years prior, has now been taken out of service and the track lifted.
 All services calling at Castlerock now use the former up platform.
 Just after Castlerock station there are two tunnels created during an event known as the Great Blast in October 1845.
 Castlerock tunnel is 668 yd long and is the longest operational railway tunnel in Northern Ireland.
 After passing through a short opening trains pass through the shorter Downhill tunnel which is 301 yd in length.